lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

-Observe the **DONE** LED turning-off and then turning-on once the programming sequence has completed.
+Observe the **DONE** status LED turning-off and then turning-on once the programming sequence has completed.
 Debug your firmware on the board.

 You can also **observe the bitstream** at the oscilloscope through JTAG.
 To do this, probe the **TDI** signal